chrisbodger/VeinCam/docs/CONOPS.md

 The VeinCam is based on the [Venenfinder project](https://hackaday.io/project/26158-assistance-system-for-vein-detection) submitted during the 2017 HackADay event.
 The goal was to create an affordable device that produces a clear image of a suitable vein for superficial venous puncture, a procedure that is a requirement for patient blood testing and the delivery of external drug administration.

 ### Value Proposition
-Our VeinCam device will help both medical professionals and patients who want to perform intravenous procedures by externally visualising forearm veins.
-It will increase the likelihood of successfully accessing those veins to reduce patient discomfort and increase medical staff efficiency and introvenous compentency.
+Our VeinCam device will help both medical professionals and patients who want to perform intravenous procedures by augmenting visualisation of upper limb veins.
+It will increase the likelihood of successfully accessing those veins to reduce patient discomfort and increase medical staff efficiency and intravenous competency.

 ### Project Scope
 The project aims to greatly extend and refine what was achieved in the Venenfinder HackADay project; automating and adding to some of the functionality while remaining a cost effective solution.
-Ideally, the device will be able to be built and used by patients with chronic diseases that regularly require personal drug administration.
+Ideally, the device will be able to be built and used by members of the public with chronic diseases that regularly require personal drug administration.

 The device should be portable, hands-free and wireless.
-Veins will be illuminated using near-infrared light and the scattering from this light detected by a Raspberry Pi device equipped with a PiCam module.
-The project will be looking exclusively looking at using a Raspberry Pi as the basis for the device as this has been provided by the client.
+Veins will be illuminated using near-infrared light and the scattering from this light detected by a Raspberry Pi device equipped with a Pi noIR module.
+The project will be looking exclusively looking at using a Raspberry Pi as the basis for the device as has been suggested by the client due to the Pi plaform being available internationally as a well established product for such uses, and has a rich set of add-on devices that support development of a vein camera.

-Due to the variation in human skin in its absorption of different wavelengths of light an unclear image can be produced and a proper candidate may be undetected.
+Due to the variation in human skin in its absorption of different wavelengths of light an unclear image can be produced and a proper candidate vein may be undetected.
 The software from the Venenfinder project will be heavily modified, incorporating intelligent OpenCV scripts to perform automatic adjustments to the lighting and contrast settings.
 This adjusts the contrast of the image to allow for the easier detection of veins, with minimal to no input from the user.

-A physical potentiometer and/or web-app interface will act as the manual control for adjusting light settings to get the clearest image possible.
+A physical potentiometer and/or web-app interface will be used for automatic adjustment of light settings to get the clearest image possible.

 ### Project Comparison
 As this project is building on what was achieved by the Venenfinder project, it is worth noting what is being added.